twinstar6980/Twinning.Documentation/english/advanced.md

 Kernel interfaces are cumbersome to call. `Script` has encapsulated the kernel interfaces so that users can use them easily, including the following:

-* `KernelX`: encapsulates most of the kernel interfaces, including file system functions, string or file-based serialization of JSON and XML, file-based encoding and decoding of special files, etc.
+* `utility/kernel_x`: encapsulates most of the kernel interfaces, including file system functions, string or file-based serialization of JSON and XML, file-based encoding and decoding of special files, etc.

-* `ThreadManager`: encapsulates the threads function.
+* `utility/thread_manager`: encapsulates the threads function.

-* `ProcessHelper`: Wraps the process functions, which can be used to execute other executable programs.
+* `utility/process_helper`: Wraps the process functions, which can be used to execute other executable programs.

-* `Shell`: Wraps shell callbacks and shell-specific functions.
+* `utility/shell`: Wraps shell callbacks and shell-specific functions.

-* `Console`: Wraps console interaction, providing consistent user interaction between difference `Shell` clients.
+* `utility/console`: Wraps console interaction, providing consistent user interaction between difference `Shell` clients.

 * `...`